 Is the CFL Ball Bigger Than the NFL?

 (AP Photo/The Canadian Press, Paul Chiasson)

-Online sports betting allows us to wager on the Super Bowl winner and examine CFL odds, but with these being different leagues, what makes them so different?
+Online sports betting allows wagers on both the Super Bowl winner and CFL odds, but aside from the fact that these are different leagues, what makes them so different?

-One thing that came to mind was the ball itself.
+One thing that came to mind was the ball itself, but is it?

+Is the CFL Ball Bigger Than the NFL?